BibleTools

 Each Christian is a new lump of clay—being molded and shaped by a Master Potter!
 We are already physical and mortal, so He must be forming, creating something else in the image of God!

 God's creative efforts did not end in Genesis 1.
 He merely reached a stage, a platform, from which springs the most important aspect of the creation.
 The new creation is the creation of a new order, a Family in His image—and not just physically, but also spiritually.
-He wants our minds and hearts in His image as well.
+He also wants our minds and hearts to be in His image.

 Ephesians 4:13 says that we to grow to a perfect man, to the measure of the stature of the fullness of Christ.